 Soba and udon noodles are two other popular noodle options.
 Soba are buckwheat noodles that can be served cold to be dipped in sauce or hot in a soup; they’re an interesting alternative to ramen and much more healthful.
 Udon are thick noodles also served in a soup or in curry.
 Both are found in many types of restaurants, including those that specialize in the noodles themselves.

 Sushi is often cheaper and better than what you’d get back home.
 A popular way to enjoy this delicious and healthful meal is at a conveyor belt sushi restaurant (kaiten-zushi) where one plate will set you back about 100 yen.
-For vegetarians, there are many agreeable alternatives such as tofu, corn, or omelet sushi.
-Foreigners and Japanese alike are not afraid to declare the popular chain Sushiro their favorite sushi spot.
+For vegetarians, there are many agreeable alternatives such as cucumber and corn sushi.
+But be wary of fish-based dashi; it’s commonly used as flavoring in tamago yaki (egg cake) and inari (tofu skin).

 Sashimi is raw fish, but, unlike sushi, it has no rice.
 It can be more expensive than sushi, but is an amazing, authentic Japanese experience.
 Sometimes you can even see it being prepared, which is an art unto itself.